-Collaboration project with poet Gordon Meade, creating a series of poems and drawings for ENDangeRED, part of his forthcoming book 'The Year of the Crab', to be published by Cultured Llama Press in 2017.
+Collaboration project with poet Gordon Meade, creating a series of poems and drawings for ENDangeRED, featured as part of his book 'The Year of the Crab', published by Cultured Llama Press in 2017.

 'Stand and Stare' - Celtic Connections Festival, Glasgow 2017, Music and literature performance, using 'Leisure' by W.H.
 Davies as its inspiration.
 Original drawings used as part of the performance for Donald S Murray's 'Ship Of Fools' poem.